 Download and reinstall Realtek HD Audio Manager

 Before downloading the new drivers, uninstall all the current drivers.
-To avoid duplicate conflicts among several drivers, one must check the driver version and uninstall the duplicate audio drivers as well.
-To do this follow these steps-
+To avoid conflicts among multiple drivers, one must check the driver versions and uninstall any duplicate audio drivers.
+To do this, follow these steps-

 Click on the Start button and navigate to Device Manager.
 You can also access it via the Control Panel.